asimwe1/rust_chatapp/site/guide/6-state.md

 ! note: All managed state must be thread-safe.

-  Because Rocket automatically multithreads your application, handlers can concurrently access managed state.
+  Because Rocket automatically parallelizes your application, handlers can concurrently access managed state.
 As a result, managed state must be thread-safe.
 Thanks to Rust, this condition is checked at compile-time by ensuring that the type of values you store in managed state implement `Send` +